decentralized-identity/bbs-signature/draft-blind-bbs-signatures.md

 ## Terminology

-All terminology defined by BBS Signature Scheme [TODO add reference] is applicable to this draft
+All terminology defined by [@BBS-DRAFT] is applicable to this draft

 The following futher terminology is defined by this document: